harishjanarth/Chemical-Equipment-Parameter-Visualizer/README.md

 # Chemical-Equipment-Parameter-Visualizer

-This project is a hybrid application consisting of three components:
+This project is a hybrid application consisting of these components:

-      Django backend (REST API and data processing) React frontend (web interface for uploading and visualizing chemical equipment data) PyQt desktop application (offline data visualization)
+      Django backend (REST API and data processing) React frontend
+      PyQt5 desktop application
+      MaterialUI, SQLite, ChartJS

 The system allows users to upload CSV files containing equipment parameters such as flowrate, pressure, temperature, and type.
 The application processes the dataset and provides graphical and tabular visualizations.